frobnitzem/libdag/README.md

 `new_task` and `link_task` while traversing the user's data structure.

-The caller must that added
-links do not create a cycle in the graph, or else execution will deadlock.
+The caller must ensure that added links do not create a cycle in the graph, or else execution will deadlock.
 A cycle happens whenever the added dependency is